hrafnthor/wakatime-client/README.md

     getOKHttpBuilder().apply {
         addInterceptor(interceptor)
         callTimeout(<Your value>, TimeUnit)
-    }
+        // Here you have full access to the OkHttpClient.Builder }

+    getRetrofitBuilder().apply {
+        // Here you have full access to the Retrofit.Builder }

-    // If caching should be done by the client, it can be configured here enableCache(context.cacheDir, cacheLifetimeInSeconds = 30) }...
+    // If network layer caching should be done by the client,
+    // it can be configured by using the built in caching mechanism enableCache(context.cacheDir, cacheLifetimeInSeconds = 30) }...
 ```